11 Customer Acquisition Strategies For Your eCommerce Business

 2. Increase Interactivity

 It’s important to make your customers speak to you.
 No good conversation comes without a response.
 And interactive content is a great way of allowing your customers to interact with you.
 Interactive content types like calculators, quizzes, chatbots, assessments, etc. are great at increasing customer engagement.
-They add value to your customer and educate them about your products better.
+They add value to your customers and educate them about your products better.
 This results in your customers making better purchase decisions and having a better experience!

 For example, an outcome quiz for ‘Which Smartphone Suits Your Needs The Best?’ will help customers avoid the ocean of choices and confusion.
 This will help them understand exactly what they should buy.
-It will also let you learn more about your customers, their opinions, preferences and needs.
+It will also let you learn more about your customers, their opinions, preferences, and needs.
 Well, isn’t that a win-win situation for all of us?

 3. Work On Site Speed